📻 KiwiSDR / WebSDR ONLINE

 • Wavy fading → QSB / multipath

-• Rising baseline → higher noise floor / disturbance
+• Rising baseline → higher noise / disturbance

 Compare multiple receivers